 A structured settlement is one in which the insurance company pays over time, in increments.
 Your family could use it to pay for long-term losses from wrongful death, such as a reduction in household earnings.
 You generally cannot change the terms of a structured settlement once you accept, however; have an attorney review the settlement agreement first.

 Do You Have to Pay Taxes on a Wrongful Death Settlement?

 In most cases, you do not have to list your wrongful death settlement as earned income on your taxes.
 Under federal tax law, settlements obtained for physical illness, injury or death are nontaxable.
-One exception, however, is if you previously listed your deceased loved one’s accident-related medical expenses as a deduction when filing your taxes.
+There are exceptions, however, such as if you previously listed your deceased loved one’s accident-related medical expenses as a deduction when filing your taxes.
 In this case, you would have to pay taxes on the medical portion of your wrongful death settlement.
-Work with a Sacramento personal injury lawyer to fully understand the taxation of your wrongful death settlement.
+Work with a Sacramento personal injury lawyer to fully understand the process of a wrongful death claim, and a licensed tax professional for help with the taxation of your wrongful death settlement.